St. Louis Trivia

 • The Climatron at the Missouri Botanical Garden, built in 1960, was the world’s first climate-controlled geodesic dome designed as a greenhouse.
 Today, it houses a re-created rain forest filled with plants and uses E-feron glass to help it use solar energy more efficiently.
 The Garden also is the site of the largest Japanese Garden in North America.

-• The Cathedral Basilica of Saint Louis (New Cathedral) features what is considered to be the finest and largest collection of mosaics in the world, 100 million pieces of stone and glass in the artworks that line the interior.
+• The Cathedral Basilica of Saint Louis (New Cathedral) features what is considered to be one of the largest mosaic collections in the western hemisphere, 100 million pieces of stone and glass in the artworks that line the interior.

 • The first cathedral west of the Mississippi River was built on the St. Louis riverfront.
 The Old Cathedral still stands there today.